habdelhadi08/bindings-of-distillation-rag/readme.md

 This opens the Swagger UI where you can:

-Test /health → returns { "status": "ok" }
+Test /health → returns "Welcome to the Bindings of Distillation RAG API!"

 Test /ask → upload a PDF and send a JSON question:
 {